The State of Social Media

-**Indicates that this entity is an advertising network.
+**Indicates that the entity is an advertising network.

 About Comscore Media MetrixComscore Media Metrix, a division of Comscore Networks, provides industry-leading Internet audience measurement services that report – with unmatched accuracy - details of online media usage, visitor demographics and online buying power for the home, work and university audiences across local U.S. markets and across the globe.
 Comscore Media Metrix continues the tradition of quality and innovation established by its Media Metrix syndicated Internet ratings - long recognized as the currency in online media measurement among financial analysts, advertising agencies, publishers and marketers - while drawing upon Comscore's advanced technologies to address important new industry requirements.
 All Comscore Media Metrix syndicated ratings are based on industry-sanctioned sampling methodologies.

-About Comscore NetworksComscore Networks provides unparalleled insight into consumer behavior.
-This capability is based on a representative cross-section of more than 1.5 million global Internet users who have given Comscore explicit permission to confidentially capture their Web-wide browsing, buying and other transaction behavior, including offline purchasing.
-Through its patent-pending technology, Comscore measures what matters across the entire spectrum of surfing and buying behavior.
-This deep knowledge of customers and competitors helps clients design more powerful marketing strategies and tactics that deliver superior ROI.
-Comscore services are used by global leaders such as Microsoft, The Newspaper Association of America, Knight Ridder Digital, Best Buy, Verizon, Nestlé, Wells Fargo & Company, GlaxoSmithKline, and Orbitz.
+About Comscore NetworksComscore Networks provides unparalleled insight into consumer behavior and attitudes.
+This capability is based on a massive, global cross-section of more than 2 million consumers who have given Comscore explicit permission to confidentially capture their browsing and transaction behavior, including online and offline purchasing.
+Comscore panelists also participate in survey research that captures and integrates their attitudes and intentions.
+Through its patent-pending technology, Comscore measures what matters across a broad spectrum of behavior and attitudes.
+Comscore consultants apply this deep knowledge of customers and competitors to help clients design powerful marketing strategies and tactics that deliver superior ROI.
+Comscore services are used by global leaders such as AOL, Yahoo!, Verizon, Best Buy, The Newspaper Association of America, Tribune Interactive, ESPN, Nestlé, Bank of America, Universal McCann, the United States Postal Service, GlaxoSmithKline and Orbitz.
 For more information, please visit www.comscore.com.